 Academic Leads: Professor Ingrid Mainland (UHI, Cluster Lead), Professor Mel Woods (Duncan of Jordanstone College of Art & Design, University of Dundee, Deputy Lead)

 We are a consortium of universities located mainly in the east and north of Scotland but also including researchers in archaeology and palaeoecology at the University of Glasgow.
-Our expertise stretches across the arts and humanities, from historical ecology, to modern policy making, to the psychology of behaviour change, and ecocritical approaches to literature, design, art and architecture.
-Within this, we have a focus on the historical and futures dimensions of environmental change and the potential offered therein by deep-time perspectives, and on climate action research through creative practice, place-based research and other forms of engagement and participation.
+Our expertise stretches across the arts and humanities, from historical and political ecology, to modern policy making, to the psychology of behaviour change, and ecocritical approaches to literature, design, art and architecture.
+Within this, we have a focus on the historical and futures dimensions of environmental change and the potential offered therein by deep-time perspectives and indigenous oral histories, and on climate action research through creative practice, place-based research and other forms of engagement and participation.
 Our researchers are engaging with climate emergency themes through training, KE and within a research context.
 Running through all our activities is a strong commitment to interdisciplinary research.
 We would welcome applications that sit anywhere within these broad themes but also encourage applicants to explore linkages with existing research projects at one of our participating centres or research groups.

 HEIs: University of Edinburgh, Edinburgh Napier University & Heriot Watt University